Learn back-end development by writing real code

 • Errors and Exceptions

-Basic coding skills are a prerequisite to everything else you’ll be learning on your path to a backend career.
+The basic coding skills, whether learned through Python or another language, are a prerequisite to everything else you’ll be learning on your path to a backend developer job.

 • How do webpages communicate with servers?

 Your goal here is to understand why we need backend developers at all, and how the internet works at a basic networking level.
-I’d recommend actually doing a couple of small, simple front-end projects so that you can understand the role a backend server plays in an application.
+I’d recommend actually doing a couple of small, simple front-end projects like these JavaScript projects for beginners so that you can understand the role a backend server plays in a web application.

 Learn about different backend technologies and concepts like: